-Whenever You Do Anything to Ensure Their Health & Happiness
+Whenever You Do Anything to Ensure Their Health and Happiness

 When it comes down to it, there isn’t much cats and babies can do on their own.
 Considering their lack of thumbs (cats) and dexterity (babies), general lack of street smarts, and their inability to make a living, they’ve become pretty reliant on the rest of us.

 It’s a good thing most cat parents (or human parents, for that matter) don’t expect any favors in return.
-After years of feeding, cleaning, poop-picking-up, and providing shelter, clothing, education, and general love and affection, the... score is probably pretty unbalanced.Continue to 3 of 8 below.
+After years of feeding, cleaning, poop-picking-up, and providing shelter, clothing, education, and general love and affection, the score is probably pretty unbalanced.Continue to 2 of 7 below.

 There are a number of similarities between cats and babies, but the trait they have most in common?
 The fact that they can poop at any time, in any location, and someone else will have to clean it up.
 Sounds like the life, huh?
 In fact, your cat is probably somewhere in your house, pooping in one of your strategically placed litter boxes right at this moment.

-If you have kids, take a moment and try to estimate the number of diapers you’ve changed in your lifetime; if you have a cat, take a moment... to reflect on all the time you’ve spent elbow-deep in kitty litter.
-They’re not dissimilar jobs, after all.Continue to 4 of 8 below.
+If you have kids, take a moment and try to estimate the number of diapers you’ve changed in your lifetime; if you have a cat, take a moment to reflect on all the time you’ve spent elbow-deep in kitty litter.
+They’re not dissimilar jobs, after all.Continue to 3 of 7 below.

-When She Cries (And Actually Sounds Like a Human)
+When Your Cat Cries (And Actually Sounds Like a Human)